9 Feb 2015

 The EU’s new scheme on generalised system of preferences (“GSP”) entered into effect on 1 January 2014.
 Under the new scheme, tariff preferences are removed for imports into the EU from countries where per-capita income has exceeded US$4,000 for four years in a row.
 As a result, the number of the countries that enjoy preferential access to EU markets was reduced from 176 to less than 80.
 While the Chinese mainland remains a beneficiary, many of its exports such as toys, electrical equipment, footwear, textiles, wooden articles, and watches and clocks have already been “graduated” from the preferential treatment.
 Regarding Hong Kong, the territory has been fully excluded from the EU’s GSP scheme since 1 May 1998.

 The EU has initiated anti-dumping (AD) proceedings against certain mainland-origin products.
-Currently, there are a number of mainland-origin items subject to EU’s anti-dumping measures, including bicycles (at a duty rate of 48.5%), fasteners (27.4%-85.0%), ironing boards (42.3%) and saddles (29.6%), which are among the affected products of interest to Hong Kong.
-As at the end of September 2014, the EU did not apply any AD measures on imports from Hong Kong.
+Currently, there are a number of mainland-origin items subject to EU’s anti-dumping measures, including bicycles, candles, ceramic tiles, ceramic tableware and kitchenware, fasteners and ironing boards, which are of interest to Hong Kong exporters.
+As at the end of 2014, the EU did not apply any AD measures on imports from Hong Kong.

 To combat the spread of the Asian longhorn beetle, the EU introduced in July 1999 emergency controls on wooden packaging material originating in the Chinese mainland.
 Wood covered by the measures must be stripped of its bark and free of insect bore holes greater than 3mm across, or have been kiln-dried to below 20% moisture content.